pdevito3/TaskTower/README.md

 > [!IMPORTANT]
 > Task Tower is currently in development and is subject to change.
 Current major version is zero (v0.x.x) to
 > accommodate rapid development and fast iteration while getting early feedback from users (feedback on APIs and bugs
 > are appreciated!).
-There may be bugs and public API could change without a major version update before a stable v1.0.0 release.
+There may be bugs and the public API could change without a major version update before a stable v1.0.0 release.

 ## Features